-On social media and the news we often encounter negative vocabulary words laced with anguish and vitriol which are used to capture our attention.
+On social media and the news we often encounter negative vocabulary words which are used to capture our attention.
 So it may come as a surprise to learn that human languages actually display an inherent happiness bias.

 A recent interdisciplinary study reveals that the human language exhibits a clear bias towards positivity.
 This confirms the Pollyanna hypothesis which suggests that humans have a natural and universal tendency to use positive words over negative ones.

-Furthermore, language can help us identify and understand nuances in our emotional experiences.
-Scientists call this “emotional granularity”.
+A rich vocabulary can help us identify and understand nuances in our emotional experiences.
+This is what Scientists call “emotional granularity”.

 These studies support the notion that learning a language offers numerous benefits including enhancing our happiness.